 Adopting a Child in VA Through Foster Care

 There are over 5,500 children in foster care in Virginia, and 1,100 of them are waiting for adoptive families.
-Many of the children who are already available for adoption are school-aged or part of a sibling group that need to be adopted together.
-They come from a number of different ethnic and cultural backgrounds.
+Many of the children who are already available for adoption are school-aged or part of a sibling group that needs to be adopted together.
+They come from several different ethnic and cultural backgrounds.

 If you are looking to adopt a younger child or infant, you may need to foster a child first.
 Virginia has a dual-licensing program, in which an individual who is licensed as a foster parent becomes licensed to adopt a child from foster care at the same time.
 Your social worker may be able to help you identify younger children who are more likely to become eligible for adoption in the future.
 They cannot, however, guarantee that the child will become available for adoption if parental rights have not yet been terminated.

 One of the greatest benefits of adopting through foster care is its cost.
 Medical exams, safety classes, and court filings will not cost you more than $300.
 If you become a foster parent first, you will be given a monthly stipend of $471-$700 a month while the child is still in foster care, depending on the age and needs of the child.
 This money is provided so that you can meet your child’s basic needs, such as food, clothing, and child care.
 Foster children are given an annual clothing allowance.
 They are also automatically eligible for free health coverage through Medicaid as well as reimbursement for travel to and from medical appointments.
 Children in foster care are provided with free lunches in their public schools.

 Children that require more services and supports are eligible for more coverage.
 This coverage may continue after children are adopted.

 To begin your foster care adoption process, you can contact an agency such as Children’s Home Society, UMFS, or The Bair Foundation.

 You must be at least 18 years old and able to care for your own financial needs.
 You must have the time and energy to meet all approval requirements and provide a safe home for a child.